kayanerobach/kayanerobach.github.io/_news/announcement_66.md

 prez: false
 ---

-:handshake:&nbsp; **Meconos** a seminar series organised by Nuria Senar Villadeamigo and myself in Amsterdam as part of the [VVSOR](https://www.vvsor.nl/).
+:handshake:&nbsp; **COMEECON** a seminar series organised by Nuria Senar Villadeamigo and myself in the Netherlands as part of the [VVSOR](https://www.vvsor.nl/).
 We gather young researchers to talk about computational statistics methods through time and developments, thought processes and theoretical, practical frameworks.
 More details to come soon.

 <!-- ---
 layout: post